Sharpen the lawn mower blade on your own

 The mulching blades are different from the rest of the blades, these blades are used to keep the grass clippings in the deck and the design cut the clipping into smaller pieces which are used to enrich the grass and lawn.
 Mulching blades are come up with a wide cutting edge, and not used in the long grass as it create a clog in the deck.

-The lawn mowers must be sharpened for the following reasons
+The lawn mowers blades must be sharpened for the following reasons

 Smooth Cutting of Grass: